Package 'rKolada'

 Description

-In a Kolada values table, only KPI ID names are preserved.
-But in plots you often want to add a legend to explain what each KPI ID represents.
-But since KPI explanations are mostly relatively wordy, ggplot2 legends are under-dimensioned for this task. values_legend returns a string which can conveniently be used as caption to a plot instead.
+In a Kolada values table, only KPI ID codes are preserved.
+But in plots you often want a legend that explains what each KPI ID represents.
+Since KPI descriptions are typically wordy, ggplot2 legends are under-dimensioned for this task. values_legend() returns a caption string that can be passed directly to ggplot2::labs(caption = ...) instead.

 Usage